jcs/ratpoison/README.md

 - Add an `ignorehints` toggle which will ignore XSizeHints.
 This is useful for making terminal windows use the full frame size instead of constraining to a per-character-cell multiplier for the width and height.

+- Add a `resizefmt` format setting, to control the label shown when interactively resizing a frame, and change the default to show the frame width and height.

+- Support the `_NET_ACTIVE_WINDOW` atom.

+- Support the `_NET_WORKAREA` atom to communicate our `padding` values with apps like notification-daemon, so they don't appear on top of whatever is in that padding area.